retaildevcrews/aks-secure-baseline/03-aad.md

    TENANTID_AZURERBAC=$(az account show --query tenantId -o tsv)
    ```

-1. Playing the role as the Contoso Bicycle Azure AD team, login into the tenant where Kubernetes Cluster API authorization will be associated with.
+1. Playing the role as the Azure AD team, login into the tenant where Kubernetes Cluster API authorization will be associated with.

+   >:exclamation: OCW NOTE: For this exercise ClusterApi tenantId will be same as step 1.

    ```bash
    az login -t <Replace-With-ClusterApi-AzureAD-TenantId> --allow-no-subscriptions